 Songthaews cost 30 Baht around the city more for other destinations, payment is made once you reach your destination.
 Songthaews can be hired for the day to explore tourist attractions.
 I love travelling by Songthaew, it’s a great way to see day to day life in the city.

-Uber is new to the city and we are so glad it’s here, it makes life easier for those late nights out and trips outside the city centre.
-Just download the Uber app and you are on your way.
+Grab is new to the city and we are so glad it’s here, it makes life easier for those late nights out and trips outside the city centre.
+Just download the Grab app and you are on your way.

 For those who want more freedom to explore Chiang Mai and the surrounding area, motorbike and car hire is widely available.

 Chiang Mai Weather

 Chiang Mai has a cooler, milder climate than Southern Thailand making it a more comfortable city to visit for those not used to the tropical heat.
 Chiang Mai will still be hot but you won’t experience the blistering heat of the south.
 Be prepared for tropical storms by making sure you pack a good quality travel umbrella.

 The best time to visit Chiang Mai is during the cooler months between November and February, the days are still hot but the temperatures drop in the mornings and evenings making for a pleasant stay.